golanlevin/lectures/lecture_expanded_body/readme.md

 [**Rebecca Allen**](http://www.rebeccaallen.com) (born 1954) is a pioneering computer artist, known for creating 3D computer graphics, animation, music videos, video games, performance works, artificial life systems, multisensory interfaces, interactive installations, VR and mixed realities.
 In the early 1980s, Allen became known for developing new techniques for modeling and animating virtual human forms.

 In 1982, Allen [created a dancing computer generated character](http://www.rebeccaallen.com/projects/catherine-wheel) who plays the role of St. Catherine in Twyla Tharp's 90 minute video dance piece, "[The Catherine Wheel](https://player.vimeo.com/video/122219667)", with music by David Byrne.
-This was one of the first examples of 3D computer generated human motion, and the first to be aired on television.<br />
+This was one of the first examples of (full-body) 3D computer generated human motion, and the first to be aired on television.<br />
 [![Rebecca Allen, Catherine Wheel](images/rebecca_allen_catherine_wheel_1982_anim.gif)](https://player.vimeo.com/video/122219667)

 Rebecca Allen made significant leaps in the representation and animation of the human form in a [1986 music-video collaboration with Kraftwerk](https://vimeo.com/49165789), pioneers of the techno music idiom.
 As 3D scanners did not yet exist, Allen developed her own techniques for digitizing the heads of the four band members.<br />